I’ve been repeatedly reminded of the power of practicing something regularly. Daily is best, I’ve learned, but several times a week works well, too.

 You’d be surprised how much progress you can make with even a small amount of practice, applied regularly.
-Here are some examples from my life recently.
+Here are some examples from my life.

 A daily 10-minute yoga practice.
 I’m very inflexible, and because I only practice yoga sporadically, I don’t really make any progress.
 But recently I committed to practicing for just 10 minutes a day (a few sun salutations, mostly).
 When I started, my shoulders would get exhausted in the poses fairly quickly.
 But now, I’m able to hold them for longer without tiring as much.
 I’ve seen some solid progress with just 10 minutes of daily practice.
 Of course, that’s not the point of yoga (it’s a mindfulness practice), but it’s still amazing to see tangible progress.

 Running 3 to 4 times a week.
 My wife, Eva, and I started doing a half-marathon training plan by the “No Meat Athlete,” Jeff Sanders, about six weeks ago.
-We do three to four runs a week, depending on our schedules.
+We do 3 to 4 runs per week, depending on our schedules.
 When we started out, we were both pretty out of shape.
-Eva had to stop a few times even on a 2-mile run, and I was far from being in peak shape.
+Eva had to stop a few times even on a two-mile run, and I was far from being in peak shape.
 But six weeks into it—just doing short runs—we can see a huge difference.
 At no point did we push ourselves too hard, but just doing it regularly made for consistent progress.

 How to Make It Stick